dyahns/MuRatingRequest/README.md

 5. Add a call to `MuRatingRequestManager.requestRating(after:)` somewhere where it would make sense from UX perspective.
 This call will only translate to `SKStoreReviewController.requestReview(in:)` when all conditions are met.

     By default, rating request is triggered once per app build/version.
 You can change that by passing `ignoreAppVersion` set to true when configuring conditions.
-In latter case, all the counters are reset and will need to be met again for the request to be triggered again.
+In the latter case, all the counters are reset and will need to be met again for the request to be re-triggered.

     Counters also get reset on first launch after updating the app to a new version.
-Events tracked after triggering rating request for the previous app version won't count after the update.
+Events tracked after triggering rating request for the previous app version are discarded and won't count towards the new version.

-6. When conditions are met, `MuRatingRequestManager.requestRating(after:)` schedules the rating request to fire after 2 seconds by default.
-You can specify your own delay or pass `nil` for the request to fire immediately.
-Pending request can be cancelled using `MuRatingRequestManager.cancelPendingRequest()`, for example in the event of other user interactions.
+6. Given that conditions are met, `MuRatingRequestManager.requestRating(after:)` schedules the rating request to fire after delay (2 seconds by default).
+You can specify your own value or pass `nil` for the request to fire immediately.
+Pending request can be cancelled using `MuRatingRequestManager.cancelPendingRequest()`, for example in case the user continues to interact with the app.